jiachenchen322/swdpwr/R Implementation Manual.md

 Power for this scenario is 0.946 for the alternative hypothesis treatment effect beta = 0.05 (two-sided Type I error = 0.05 )
 ```
 ### Example 4.
 Method with continuous outcomes under identity link
-**Note**: The designs for continuous outcomes are conducted under the **identity** link function.
+**Note**: **The designs for continuous outcomes are conducted under the identity link function**.
 Both cross-sectional and cohort designs with and without time effects can be accommodated in our software. **Here, the argument `sigma2` must be specified**.
 Details can be referred to in our paper if you are interested.

 An investigator plans to conduct a closed cohort stepped wedge design with 8 clusters and 3 periods, in which clusters are randomly allocated to one of the two sequences (4 clusters per sequence).